Best place to live in every state

 You may also like: Best counties for retirees in America

 - Median rent: 1,534 (51% rent)

 - Median household income: $76,055

 Honolulu, located on the south shore of Oahu, is Hawaii's largest city and the state capital.
 The Honolulu Marathon, the fourth-largest in the country, is held every December.
 The city is also home to the University of Hawaii at Manoa, stunning beaches, and warm year-round temperatures.

 Sharing the border with Washington State, Moscow began attracting settlers around 1871 for its lush grasslands and large amount of timber.
 The town is home to a weekend farmers market, the University of Idaho, and the paved Latah Trail connecting Moscow and Troy for joggers and cyclists.

 Illinois: Clarendon Hills

 This affluent suburb of Chicago is packed with small-town charm.
-Originally planned in the late 19th century, the Village of Clarendon Hills is known for its low crime rate, top schools, and high average home values.
-The family-friendly community is home to the Morton Arboretum, with 1,700 acres of natural wildlife, as well as a community theater that hosts a calendar of events.
+The Village of Clarendon Hills is known for its low crime rate, top schools, and high average home values.
+The family-friendly community is home to the Morton Arboretum, with 1,700 acres of natural wildlife, as well as a community theater that offers year-round events.